-- Defective antigen processing and presentation alone does not explain the relationship observed between tumor-infiltrating lymphocytes (TILs) and prognosis for many solid tumors; evidence of clinical activity in several immunotherapy clinical trials - This mechanism also fails to explain the existence of high mutational loads in cancers that fail to respond to anti-CTLA-4 antibody immunotherapy
+- Defective antigen processing and presentation alone does not explain the relationship observed between tumor-infiltrating lymphocytes (TILs) and prognosis for many solid tumors; evidence of clinical activity in several immunotherapy clinical trials - This mechanism also fails to explain the existence of high mutational loads in cancers that fail to respond to anti-CTLA-4 antibody immunotherapy / - Mutations not "THE" critical checkpoint for anti-CTLA4

-Galon, J. et al. Science.
-2006.
-313: 1960.
 Snyder, A. et al. NEJM.
 2014.
 271: 2189.